 The first thing is to take your cat to the veterinarian for a thorough checkup to rule out a medical problem.

 Never physically punish a cat who has toileted outside the litter tray.
 This will cause the cat to fear you, cause stress and quite possibly exasperate the problem.

 When you arrive or leave home don’t make a fuss of your cat.
-For 15 minutes prior to departure or after you’ve come home ignore the cat.
+For 15 minutes before departure or after you’ve come home ignore the cat.

 Provide your cat with a stimulating environment to keep him/her entertained when you are not home.
 This may include hiding food treats around the home, giving him/her a cat perch to watch the world outside, providing plenty of cat toys and putting on a special cat video.

 Use Feliway diffusers of Feliway spray.
-Feliway is a synthetic pheromone which mimics the cat’s natural ‘feel-good’ pheromone.
+Feliway is a synthetic pheromone that mimics the cat’s natural ‘feel-good’ pheromone.